Last update: 25 Apr 2025

 Some VE organizations have setup 'do it at home' online exam sessions.
 SARA does not offer such a service.
 SARA's suggested path right now is through Ham Study. org.
 Read their right side 'blog notice' (Press Release), then do the 'Find a Session' link at top of right side links.
 This is a "free" study and testing site ~ Ignore the 'Buy the App' link - it will tell you it is free.
 Checkout blog.hamstudy.org to connect to their blog.

-Our local SARA group found some local concerns and will not pursue in the near future a remote online testing activity at this time.
+Our local SARA group found some local concerns and will not pursue electronic testing in the near future.

-Current Scheduling is follows.
-Testing is generally on the "fourth Thursday of even months except February and June".
-If there is a holiday on that Thursday, then there is no testing for that month ~ mainly Christmas every few years.
-We skip June's 'regular testing' and use our Field Day site (on a Saturday).
-February is skipped as some of our VE support staff are "snowbirds".
+Current Scheduling is as follows.
+Testing is generally on the "fourth Thursday of even months except June, which we may align with Field Day activities".
+If there is a holiday on any particular Thursday, then usually there is no testing for that month ~ mainly Christmas every few years.
+We usually skip June's 'regular testing' and use our Field Day site (on a Saturday).
+February is sometimes skipped as some of our VE support staff are "snowbirds", we try to schedule, but it depends on VE availability.
 Please reserve your testing in advance to avoid confusion.
 The paperwork starts at 6:30 P.M. & Testing promptly at 7:00 P.M.
 Please arrive by 6:30 P.M. to allow paperwork completion prior to testing.
 We will accept walk-ins if we are having a test session, really do like the preregistration process approach.

 SARA tests Thursday, EXCEPT for Field Day Session which may be on a Saturday afternoon ~ see below.